-Sentinel-1A is the first of a constellation of two satellites, with 1B planned to join it in orbit in 2016.
-Together, they will monitor all tectonically and volcanically active areas of the planet, with their data being made freely available to the whole Earth observation community.
+Sentinel-1 is a constellation of two satellites, 1A (launched in 2014) and 1B (launched in 2016).
+Together they monitor all tectonically and volcanically active areas of the planet, with their data made freely available to the whole Earth observation community.

 We are building an automatic processing system to handle the vast quantities of radar data from Sentinel-1.
 We will use the many thousands of images that Sentinel-1 produces every year to map ground movements with extraordinary accuracy, detecting ground movements as small as 1mm/yr between two points separated by as much as 100 km.